 Subscribe to the full series here to receive upcoming artist prompts directly in your inbox.

 About the Artist

 Corin Hewitt’s installations, performances, sculptures, photographs, and videos investigate relationships within architecture and domestic life.
 Hewitt received his BA from Oberlin College and his MFA from Bard College.
-Solo exhibitions of Hewitt’s work include Whitney Museum of American Art, New York; MOCA Cleveland; ICA VCU, Richmond, VA; the Atlanta Contemporary Arts Center; the Seattle Museum of Art; Laurel Gitlen, New York; Taxter and Spengemann, New York; Motel, New York; and Western Bridge, Seattle.
-His work has been included in group exhibitions at the Astrup Fearnley Museum of Modern Art, Oslo; Extra City Kunsthal, Antwerp; the Memmo Foundation, Rome; the Sao Paolo Biennial, Brazil; the Whitney Museum, New York; the Henry Art Gallery, Seattle; Galerie Perrotin, Paris; Public Art Fund, New York; and the Wanas Foundation, Sweden.
+Solo exhibitions of Hewitt’s work include Whitney Museum of American Art, MOCA Cleveland, ICA VCU, the Atlanta Contemporary Arts Center, the Seattle Museum of Art, Laurel Gitlen, New York, Taxter and Spengemann, NY, Motel, NY and Western Bridge, Seattle.
+His work has been included in group exhibitions at the Astrup Fearnley Museum of Modern Art, Oslo; Extra City Kunsthal, Antwerp; the Memmo Foundation, Rome; the Sao Paolo Biennial in Brazil; the Whitney Museum, New York; the Henry Art Gallery, Seattle; Galerie Perrotin, Paris; with the Public Art Fund in New York; and the Wanas Foundation in Sweden.
 Hewitt was a recipient of the 2014–5 American Academy Rome Prize, a Guggenheim Memorial Foundation Fellowship in 2011, and a Joan Mitchell Fellowship in 2010.
 In 2015, Mousse Publications released a 300-page monograph, entitled Seven Performances featuring six years of work.
 He is an Associate Professor and Graduate Director of Sculpture and Extended Media at Virginia Commonwealth University School of the Arts.